ankitbit/Introduction-to-Econometrics/orientation.md

 **Setting the environment variables**: Go to LastPass and copy to clipboard the contents of the bash profile DS note, located in the Shared-Data Science folder.
 Then, paste the contents of the note at the end of the `~/.bashrc` file.
 Save and close.
 Finally, close and open the terminal to make the changes effective.

+## 5. Understanding the Cien-DS Package
+structure of the cien_ds package relevant to a data scientist, i.e.: folders corresponding to collections, job runner, utils base model and writing an assignment model & training model, refer to: https://bitbucket.org/cienbcn/cien-ds/src/78260a75aa963074bff268b870117559534ddc66/docs/model.md using the model tester, refer to: https://bitbucket.org/cienbcn/cien-ds/src/78260a75aa963074bff268b870117559534ddc66/docs/model_tester.md

+## 6. structure of our Mongo database: entity collections, data logs, job logs, also some basic info on mongo, such as this: https://cienbcn.atlassian.net/wiki/spaces/DAT/pages/82706433/2.+MongoDB

+most important common fields in Mongo, such as coid, docid, `_id`, distinction between raw, crm and ml fields creating training sets, refer to Shelby's documentation
+definitions: lead, opp, account, how salesforce can be used for prospecting and selling, how collections are related: activities performed on an opp/lead/account object, etc, some documentation on this should be in Drive